Frameworkium/frameworkium.github.io/_pages/Running-via-Jenkins.md

 ## Parameters

 - Set up build parameters for each (or the ones you'll need) of the [command line variables](http://frameworkium.github.io/#_pages/Command-Line-Options.md) we can pass in
-- eg a variable called `BROWSER` which has a dropdown list of firefox, chrome, safari, etc
+- e.g. a variable called `BROWSER` which has a dropdown list of firefox, chrome, safari, etc.
-- Pass these parameters into the relevant section of the maven build job - eg `mvn test -Dbrowser=$BROWSER`
+- Pass these parameters into the relevant section of the maven build job - e.g. `mvn test -Dbrowser=$BROWSER`